ELECTIONS & VOTING

 WHO RUNS OUR ELECTIONS?

 Some of the Clerk's most important statutory duties are to keep the voter registration files and to conduct elections.
 The CLT Board appointed a new clerk in the fall of 2022.
-Judy VanMeter and her deputy, Sondra Halliday, are currently in charge of running our elections.
+Judy VanMeter is in charge of running our elections; she is assisted by her deputy, Sondra Halliday, in addition to a myriad of election workers.

 Office: (231) 352-9791